 The coronavirus has exposed so many issues that the disability community has voiced long before the situation in which our society is currently experiencing.
-The topics that have been addressed are the need for telework, not shaking hands, wearing masks, not touching things with an open hand, the use of single-use plastics, and price gauging.
+The topics that have been addressed are the need for telework, not shaking hands, wearing masks, not touching things with an open hand, the use of single-use plastics, and price gouging.
 These societal issues are currently being exposed and should continue to be addressed during and after this time of COVID-19.

 For years, many people within the disability community have been asking for the opportunity to telework as well as for access to better online learning experiences.
 They have been declined for so long.
 However, since the beginning of this novel virus, there has been an instant flip of mindset as remote work has suddenly become extremely feasible; so many businesses and schools have quickly switched to online platforms.
 When online work and schooling was just affecting the disability community, this issue did not qualify as a necessity.
 But when the nation determined it to be crucial to the general public, then it became a necessity.
 The health of all employees/students needs to continue to be a priority and remote work/online learning should continue to be an option after this season comes to a close.

-After this season comes to a close, another option that should continue to be available is the use of single-use plastics.
+Another option that should continue to be available is the use of single-use plastics.
 For a couple of years, there has been discussion of how to reduce single-use plastics; many places have banned plastic bags and plastic straws.
 But again, when it is in the name of everyone’s health, then it is okay to use single-use items, such as straws.
 Many people with disabilities need plastic straws–for various reasons–to be able to hydrate; this is crucial for their health.
 COVID-19 has brought about the awareness that single-use plastics can be a benefit regarding people’s health; therefore they should continue to be available.

 The concern of COVID-19 has brought about the idea that we all should wear masks to prevent the spread of this virus.
 However, many people with disabilities and chronic illnesses have been judged as weird for wearing masks in public.
 Even after this illness is deemed less threatening, people with chronic illnesses and those who show symptoms of an illness should be able to wear a mask without the fear of social stigma.